FutureTense/Shutdown-PC-via-IFTTT/README.md

 # Shutdown PC via IFTTT
 A PowerShell script that looks for a file placed by IFTTT and if found shuts the computer down.

+### Fork modifications

+I modified this script to run infinitly in a loop.
+With IFTTT I created a service with Google Assistant that uses "Say a phrase with an igredient" and configured it so that you can say something like `Ok Google, execute **shutdown**`.
+You can replace `shutdown` with any word.
+Inside the script it monitors the file `cmd.txt` which will contain the "ingredient" name.
+In a switch statement it searches for a Powershell script that matches that ingredient and then executes it.

+I also don't bother with creating the task beause my machine always auto-logins in.
+And I run the script by putting a shortcut to my Powershell script in

+   C:\Users\username\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

 ## Setup

 ### In IFTTT